khannashresth/Blockchain-python-project/README.md

 3. **Technologies Used**: If you use any libraries or specific tools in the project, feel free to add them to the list.
 4. **Contributing**: If you are open to contributions, this section explains how others can get involved.

-If you'd like more help or further customization, let me know!

 Project Description
 The Blockchain Python Project is a decentralized, peer-to-peer blockchain application built with Python.
 It simulates a basic blockchain network where nodes can create transactions, mine blocks, and interact with other peers to validate and propagate blocks across the network.
 The application features a graphical user interface (GUI) built with Tkinter, allowing users to easily interact with the blockchain.